Jesse Winker Player Props: Brewers vs. Red Sox

 Jesse Winker At The Plate

-- Winker has gotten a hit in eight of 12 games this year (66.7%), with multiple hits twice.
+- This season, Winker has totaled at least one hit in eight of 13 games (61.5%), and had multiple hits twice.

-- In 12 games played this year, he has not hit a long ball.
+- In 13 games played this season, he has not gone deep.

-- In 41.7% of his games this year, Winker has notched at least one RBI.
-In three of those games (25.0%) he recorded more than one RBI, while accounting for three or more of his team's runs in one contest.
+- In five games this season (38.5%), Winker has picked up an RBI, and in three of those games (23.1%) he had more than one.
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.